AutonomyLab/autonomy_hri/autonomy_human/README.md

 "autonomy_human" is a [ROS](http://ros.org) package that includes the Human Robot Interaction code developed for the following paper:

-***
+> Valiallah(Mani) Monajjemi, Jens Wawerla, Richard T. Vaughan, and Greg Mori.
+"HRI in The Sky: Creating and
+> Commanding Teams of UAVs With a Vision-Mediated Gestural Unterface", In Proceedings of the IEEE
+> International Conference on Intelligent Robots and Systems (IROS'13), Tokyo, Japan, November 2013.

 In brief this package provides the following functionalities:

 - Human face tracking: OpenCV based face detection combined with a Kalman filter to robustly track a single human face.
 The face tracker also reports the quality of detected face, AKA as the "face score". (more info in [1])
-- ***: Optical flow based hand wave recognition with ego motion cancellation.
+- Optical flow based hand wave recognition with ego motion cancellation
+- Probabilistic skin segmentation for tracked user [Experimental]

 Please refer to the paper for more information about the implementation details.

 ### Notes on Compiling

-This package has external dependency to OpenCV which is handled by `rosdep`.
+This package has external dependency on [OpenCV](http://*) which can be handled by `rosdep`.
 This package also depends on ROS packages `cv_bridge` and `image_transport`.
+You can alternatively use the OpenCV binary packages shipped with ROS: `ros-*-opencv2` and `ros-*-vision-opencv`.
+For example for ROS Groovy: `sudo apt-get install ros-groovy-opencv2 ros-groovy-vision-opencv`.
+To compile package simple run `rosmake autonomy_human`.

+#### Execution

+You need to execute the `autonomy_human` executable with appropriate parameters (described in the next section).
+You can look into `launch/demo_usbcam.launch` for sample configuration.

 ### Subscribed Topics